m-nabeed-haider/science/README.md

 }
 ```

 The frontend automatically derives the number of research projects and documents from this collection.
+With the current `papers` array, the interface reports **7 projects** and **13 documents**.

 ---